JoshuaWise/koa-vapr-comparison/README.md

 3. [Stability and Robustness](#3-stability-and-robustness)
 4. [Performance](#4-performance)

 The audience of this study is assumed to have had exposure to relevant programming concepts such as asynchronicity and higher-order functions, which are frequently utilized in Node.js.
 A familiarity with the [HTTP protocol](https://tools.ietf.org/html/rfc7230) is also assumed, and direct experience with popular HTTP frameworks such as [Express](https://github.com/expressjs/express) is preferred.
 Many external code modules will be referenced throughout the text, knowledge of which is not required (but preferred).
-A few of these modules are actually written by the same author as this study and will be identified as such, as to be explicit about unavoidable biases.
+A few of these modules are actually written by the same author as this study and will be identified as such, as to be explicit about implied biases.

 ## 1. Power and Elegance